Hat Nopparat Thara - Mu Koh Phi Phi National Park

 Flora and Fauna

-The animals in the national park can be classified as follows: mammals, birds, reptiles, amphibians, fishes and other aquatic invertebrate animals, such as the sea slug.
-The important one in this group is coral such as a thorn coral, cub surface coral, leaf coral, tree coral, etc.
+The animals in the national park can be classified as follows: mammals, birds, reptiles, amphibians, fishes, and aquatic invertebrate animals such as the scuba diver's favourite, the sea slug.
+Another important member of this group is coral such as a thorn coral, cub surface coral, leaf coral, tree coral, etc.

 Vegetation in the national park area can be classified into 3 groups as follows: